British travel rule havoc hits airline stocks

-LONDON, July 19 (Reuters) - Britain's latest travel rule change hit shares in airlines on Monday, with carriers including easyJet (EZJ.L) and British Airways-owner IAG (ICAG.L) losing as much as 6% after a surprise shift in requirements for arrivals from France.
+LONDON (Reuters) - Britain’s latest travel rule change hit shares in airlines on Monday, with carriers including easyJet and British Airways-owner IAG losing as much as 6% after a surprise shift in requirements for arrivals from France.

 The UK travel industry has for months criticised the government’s strict quarantine rules and last minute changes to country classifications which has resulted in a roller-coaster of booking surges followed by mass cancellations.